rkgIITBh/data-structures.github.io/HTML/mergeSortAlgorithm.md

     k++;
   }

-  // When we run out of elements in either L or M,
+  // When we run out of elements in either A or B,
-  // pick up the remaining elements and put in A[p..r] while (i < m) {
+  // pick up the remaining elements and put in C[k..m+n] while (i < m) {
     C[k] = B[i];
     i++;